pranali18-Ai/WordCounter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for deta

-Feel free to customize and use this project to showcase your skills on your resume.
-Enjoy coding!